scipy-conference/scipy_proceedings/papers/yaksh/yaksh.rst

 is shown in Fig :ref:`fig:yaksh-new-code`.

-In the given Fig :ref:`fig:yaksh-new-code`, python is the programming language, standardtestcase, stdiobasedtestcase, hooktestcase are the test case type which are mapped to corresponding evaluator class.
+In the given Fig :ref:`fig:yaksh-new-code`, Python is the programming language, standardtestcase, stdiobasedtestcase, hooktestcase are the test case type which are mapped to corresponding evaluator class.
 Here the values of the dictionary correspond to the full name of the Evaluator subclass, in this case